SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

 ==========================

-The :command:`prepare` sub-command sets up a run directory from which to execute the Salish Sea NEMO run described in the specified run description, and IOM server definitions files:
+The :command:`prepare` sub-command sets up a run directory from which to execute the SalishSeaCast NEMO run described in the specified run description, and IOM server definitions files:

 .. code-block:: text

     usage: salishsea prepare [-h] [--nemo3.4] [-q] DESC_FILE

-    Set up the Salish Sea NEMO described in DESC_FILE and print the path to the run directory.
+    Set up the SalishSeaCast NEMO described in DESC_FILE and print the path to the run directory.

     positional arguments: